Michael-Cowie/Notes/Cryptography/digital_signature_and_certificates.md

 # Digital Certificates

 As we look at the example above on how digital signatures were created and how it was verified, we find out there is one big problem.
-Now, the problem happens when a hacker intercepts Bobs digitally digned message.
+Now, the problem happens when a hacker intercepts Bobs digitally signed message.
 The hacker simply discards Bobs message and creates his own entirely new message creating his own public/private key pair and places his public key in a public location, just like Bob.

 ![](./images/alice_bob_4.png)